aminch/bmc64-pcb/README.md

 ## History

+### 1.2.1

+Small adjustments on SD_CONN, main power switch and external USB port for improved fitment.

 ### 1.2

 To read the journey from the prototype V1.0 PCB to the V1.2 check out the blog post: [All in One BCM64 PCB](https://retro.minch.io/2025/06/all-in-one-bmc64-pcb/)